Larry Ruttman: Baseball and the American Dream

 On July 19, 2021, Ruttman’s video conversation with Eddie Romero Jr, Vice President and Assistant General Manager of the Boston Red Sox, was presented by Brookline Rotary, Brookline Interactive Group Television, and BrooklineHub.com as part of a one-hour program entitled Baseball and The American Dream.
 In the program, “historian Larry Ruttman of Brookline, Eddie Romero Jr of the Boston Red Sox general management, and Jordan Rich of WBZ Radio share their personal reminiscences about living in America with baseball as a backdrop – a retrospective spanning almost ninety years.
 They look at the changes in baseball as it has evolved to be more inclusive and to care about the quality of the players’ lives, not just their batting averages."

 A Life Lived Backwards: One Man's Life podcast

 In August 2021, Ruttman began a biweekly podcast, A Life Lived Backwards: One Man's Life, based on his memoir of a similar name.
 In each episode, Boston radio host Jordan Rich interviews Ruttman about the people, places and experiences that have shaped him and contributed to his life adventure.
 "I’m hoping my life, and my use of my particular characteristics of Friendship, Inquisitiveness, and Maturation, may help you find yours at any time of life," Ruttman said in his note to the first episode.
+Episodes #56, #57, and #58 in that series discuss Ruttman's fifth book, Intimate Conversations: Face to Face with Matchless Musicians.